 $1.3 billion plan implements robust distance learning, safety measures

-State Rep. Pamela Hornberger and Sen. Lana Theis, chairs of the House and Senate education committees, today unveiled a plan to ensure the safety of Michigan students as learning resumes in the fall.
+State Rep. Jim Lilly joined House and Senate colleagues in unveiling a plan to ensure the safety of Michigan students as learning resumes in the fall.

-The House-Senate plan, announced this morning during a Capitol press conference, requires local school districts and health departments to work together to develop health and safety standards that are best for their unique areas.
+The Return to Learn plan, announced Tuesday morning during a Capitol press conference, requires local school districts and health departments to work together to develop health and safety standards that are best for their unique area.

 • Redefines the word “attendance” to mean “engaged in instruction” rather than “physically present,” allowing schools to be innovative and give students the opportunity to learn outside the classroom.